sethforprivacy/sethforprivacy.com/content/about.md

 [Keybase](https://keybase.io/) is another end-to-end encrypted messaging platform that is more fully featured than Signal while also boasting slightly better privacy and many more ways to engage other communities.

+## Donations

+If you've enjoyed my blog and would like to give me a little more time to dedicate to it, I'll happily take any Moneroj you'd like to throw my way:

+`86VpUsSB138JCPJvTepPy1bpSdUtorMkQ8XaJVEGie3RfWqpQbiqdTP32nfcW1bXQ7HcJrfLYpysAWSePasGwtNn4p72YYF`

+Enjoy donating privately ;)